NHS Buckinghamshire CCG Constitution

 The Constitution is written so as to ensure compliance with Duties and powers of a CCG as published in 2013 by NHS England.

-Please note that this is an interim constitution to reflect a merger of NHS Aylesbury Vale CCG and NHS Chiltern CCG into effect as of 1 April 2018.
+Please note that was previously an interim constitution to reflect a merger of NHS Aylesbury Vale CCG and NHS Chiltern CCG into effect as of 1 April 2018.

 It was first endorsed by the governing bodies in common of the two CCGs on 8 February 2018 and agreed with NHS England as part of our merger application and subsequent conditions, taking into account a number of amendments prompted following legal review by external solicitors.

 It also reflected proposed amendments that have been made following initial discussions with our Local Medical Committee (LMC), with further LMC engagement essential and planned, which is why this can only be an interim arrangement.

 It was supported by governing body members under the old constitution to allow the first meeting of the new governing body to be called, and will be adopted by the governing body for the new CCG on 12 April 2018 as an interim version.